Cavein254/stats/Multivariate stats.md

 $$\hat{y} = b_0 + b_1x $$

+MLR differs as it uses multiple predictors to determine the value of $y$.
-MLR differs from th.The best way to view the data is by use of a $\bf {scatter plot matrix}$ that shows the relationship between the predictors.
+The best way to view the data is by use of a $\bf {scatter plot matrix}$ that shows the relationship between the predictors.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzMTAxNjc3LC0xODE1MTUwNjksNTcwNT
-I1NzM0LC05NjE4OTc4M119
+eyJoaXN0b3J5IjpbMTI5OTMyODI2NywtMTgxNTE1MDY5LDU3MD
+UyNTczNCwtOTYxODk3ODNdfQ==
 -->